vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 The above query and grouping specification groups all matches by the category field.
 The undiversified ranked list of ten hits are retained in the result set when using <em>limit 10</em>.
-The hits from the diversified result is emitted by the <em>each(output(summary()))</em> expression.

-To remove the
+The hits from the diversified result set is emitted by the <em>each(output(summary()))</em> expression.

-undiversified ranked list use <em>limit 0</em>:
+To remove the un-diversified ranked list use <em>limit 0</em>:

 <pre>
 select * from doc where userQuery() limit 0 | all(group(category) max(10)